alexanderl96-hub/hooks-examples/README.md

 # Hooks Exercise

 Let's refactor some class components using hooks!
-You'll recognize this code as
+You'll recognize this code from a portion of the react router lab.

 # Exercise 1